-Seniors exhibiting signs of diminished mental capacity are one of the most troubling and sensitive issues advisors face.
+Seniors exhibiting signs of diminished mental capacity are one of the most troubling and sensitive issues financial professionals face.
 If this happens, a client may no longer be capable of making his/her own financial decisions.
 A study by the National Institute on Aging revealed that impaired cognition affects approximately 20% of people aged 85 years and older.
 However, this impairment can also exist at younger ages.

 The Warning Signs

-As a trusted advisor, you should be aware of the warning signs that may indicate diminished mental capacity and learn to recognize the potential signs of a client who is impaired due to a physical, mental, or sensory disability.
+As a trusted financial professional, you should be aware of the warning signs that may indicate diminished mental capacity and learn to recognize the potential signs of a client who is impaired due to a physical, mental, or sensory disability.
 If a client exhibits any of the following behaviors or characteristics, or any other behaviors or characteristics that raise concern, representatives should contact their manager.
 Clients with diminished capacity may exhibit the following behaviors which may indicate their inability to properly weigh financial decisions:

 - The client has difficulty communicating with you.